f-guitart/sumapp/README.md

 1. **Menu**: Start screen with "Start Game" button
 2. **Profile Selection**: Create a new profile or select an existing one
 3. **Game Play**:
-   - Answer multiplication questions within the time limit
+   - Answer addition and subtraction questions within the time limit
    - Get immediate feedback on each answer
    - Progress through questions in the level
 4. **Level Complete**: